 8.)
 Side Pockets on Kanken Bag

 On each side of the Fjallraven Kanken backpack, there are flat pockets with a bit of reflective material on them for added visibility.
 Unfortunately, these two pockets are too small for most water bottles unless your bottle is particularly thin.

-They are still convenient places to keep an umbrella, extra pens and pencils, or a map of the area on hand.
+They are still convenient places to keep an umbrella, extra pens, and pencils or a map of the area on hand.
 If you’re the type of person who likes to have a water bottle within easy reach, it would be good to get a carabiner or water bottle strap if you like other things about the Kanken.